Help us improve your experience.

 Forwarding class to queue number mapping is not always one-to-one.
 Forwarding classes and queues are only the same when default forwarding-class-to-queue mapping is in effect.
 For more information about configuring forwarding class and queues, see Configuring a Custom Forwarding Class for Each Queue.

-On MX Series routers, VPLS filters and policers act on a Layer 2 frame that includes the media access control (MAC) header (after any VLAN rewrite or other rules are applied), but does not include the cyclical redundancy check (CRC) field.
+VPLS filters and policers act on an L2 frame that includes the MAC header (after the application of any VLAN rewrite or other rules), but does not include the cyclical redundancy check (CRC) field.

 Note:

-On MX Series routers, if you apply a counter in a firewall for egress MPLS or VPLS packets with the EXP bits set to 0, the counter will not tally these packets.
+On MX Series routers, if you apply a counter in a firewall for egress MPLS or VPLS packets with the EXP bits set to 0, the counter does not tally these packets.